-MG 6 GT is defending the British name on the British race tracks
+MG 6 GT - Defending British Name on British Race Tracks

 The MG 6 GT is a race car that has been participating in the British Touring Car Championship since 2012, run by Triple Eight Racing.
 The biggest success was the 2014 Manufacturers’ Championship title for MG, in a season when the drivers were Jason Plato and Sam Tordoff.